mmaitland300/sofware_building_tutorial/README.md

 ### Final Thoughts

 Congratulations on completing this project!
-Building an application like this touches upon many fundamental aspects of software development.
-By reflecting on system interactions, performance trade-offs, security considerations, and potential extensions, you are developing the critical skills necessary for tackling more complex challenges.
+Building even a relatively simple application like this touches upon many fundamental aspects of software development.
+By reflecting on system interactions, performance trade-offs, security considerations, and potential extensions, you are developing the critical thinking skills necessary for tackling more complex challenges.

 Keep questioning, experimenting, and refining your understanding.
-Let me know if you have any questions I can help with.
 Happy coding!